Semandr/js-theory/behind-the-scenes/README.md

 - Good coding practice is to never use an arrow function as a method.
 - The keyword "Arguments" - an array-like object exists only for regular functions, arrow functions do not have it, it is undefined there.

+#

+## Primitives-vs-Objects

+### What I learned:

+- Primitive values are simply primitive types that store all the data in that part of the JavaScript engine called the "Call stack".
+This process consists of three parts: an identifier, a memory address, and the value itself.
+- Any objects are a reference data type.
+The data of these objects is stored in the "Heap" of the JavaScript engine.
+- Only the name of the object is stored on the Call stack, and its value points to an address on the Heap.
+- JS has a function for copying objects like **Object.assign()**, but it only copies the first level of values.
+If there is an object inside an object, it will not be copied, but will point to the same content on the Heap as before.
+For deep cloning, we are need to use external libraries.